Multifactor Authentication (MFA) FAQ

 What is Multifactor Authentication or MFA?

 MFA is an extra sign-in step after typing in your username and password to gain access to your account.
-This extra verification step can occur by text or phone call and will only prompt you when working from a personal device or away from campus.
+This extra verification step occurs with a secure application installed on your phone or tablet, and will only prompt you when working from a personal device or away from campus.
 This is important because passwords can be stolen by criminals and without a second step, the criminals will have access to everything you do.

 Why do I have to use MFA?